devleague/JS-Style-Guide/README.md

 [Check the docs ](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable)

-## install Official DevLeague .jscsrc config
+## Install Official DevLeague .jscsrc config

 jscs will search for a `.jscsrc` file in the current working directory, if not found, will search in each parent directory until one is found. execute this command to install the official DevLeague `.jscsrc` file to be applied to all projects.